-If anyone is looking for a remarkable audio engineer I would recommend none other than Brad Smalling at Evergroove Studio.
-He is the most professional, well-rounded sound engineer I have ever met.
-His knowledge of audio astounds me even more every time I see him, and his practice is even better.
-I would put my trust in him before anyone else in the audio community, whether it be for mixes, masters, or recording.
+A: Brad Smalling at Evergroove Studio is the most professional and well-rounded sound engineer that I have ever met face-to-face.
+His knowledge of audio astounds me even more every time I see him, and his practical application is even better.
+I put my trust in him before anyone else in the audio industry, whether it be for mixing, mastering, or recording your newest endeavor.